yleeyilin/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">:x: **Error Handling:**<br>

-* If you receive the error message "Failed to add note to Pooch Contact - Name is not specified 🐾", ensure you have specified a name in the name field <br>
+* If you receive the error message "Failed to add note to Pooch Contact - Name is not specified 🐾", ensure you have specified a name in the name field. <br>
-* If you receive the error message "Failed to add note to Pooch Contact - Name does not exist in our address book 🐾", ensure you have specified a name of a contact that is already exists in the planner <br>
+* If you receive the error message "Failed to add note to Pooch Contact - Name does not exist in our address book 🐾", ensure you have specified a name of a contact that is already exists in the planner. <br>
 * If you receive the error message "Failed to add note to Pooch Contact - Note is not specified 🐾", ensure you have specified a name of a non-empty note in the note field.
 * If you receive the error message "Failed to add note to Pooch Contact - Deadline is not specified 🐾",